 What is a Bias Incident?

-At Xavier, we define a bias motivated incident as unintentional or intentional acts targeted at a person, group, or property expressing negative bias or hostility on the basis of perceived or actual gender, race, religion, ethnicity, sexual orientation, socio-economic status, veteran status, political affiliation or disability; bias incidents may consist of name calling, epithets, slurs, degrading language, graffiti, intimidation, coercion, or harassment directed toward the targeted person or group.
+At Xavier, we define a bias-motivated incident as unintentional or intentional acts targeted at a person, group, or property expressing negative bias or hostility on the basis of perceived or actual gender, race, religion, ethnicity, sexual orientation, socio-economic status, veteran status, disability or age; bias incidents may consist of name calling, epithets, slurs, degrading language, graffiti, intimidation, coercion, or harassment directed toward the targeted person or group.
 Bias acts often contribute to creating an unsafe or unwelcoming environment for victims and social identity groups.
 Acts qualify as bias acts even when delivered with humorous intent or presented as a joke or a prank.
-[Adapted from Student Affairs Leadership Council, 2011]

 Examples of Bias Incidents

 Hate by itself is not a crime.
 A hate crime is a traditional criminal offense like murder, arson, invasion of privacy or vandalism with an added element of bias towards a federally protected class of people.
 For the purposes of collecting statistics, Congress and the Clery Act collectively define hate crime as a "criminal offense against a person or property motivated in whole or in part by an offender's bias against a race, ethnicity, gender, religion, economic status, national origin, disability, age or sexual orientation."
-Hate crimes will be handled by campus police.
+Hate crimes will be referred to campus or external police.
 [Adapted from Davidson University]